How to rewild yourself and why it matters

 Add these items to a sacred space in the home as a reminder that the elements are present in every moment.
 Set an intention as you place the objects into the temple.

 Surround yourself with natural textiles.
-Cotton bed sheets, silk scarves, hemp cushion covers are all great ways to bring nature indoors.
+Cotton bed sheets, silk scarves, hemp cushion covers are all great ways to bring nature indoors and feel the connection to your rewilded self.

 Give up the smartphones.
 Throw away your televisions.
 Break the internet.